TrudeEH/web/content/posts/dotfiles.md

     hidden: true # only hide on current single page
 ---

-## What are dotfiles and why should I care?
+## What Are Dotfiles and why Should I Care?

 After using your system for a while, you will likely change settings everywhere: On your desktop environment, different programs, and even create scripts to automate your work.
 Most of these configurations are saved in your `$HOME` directory, in the form of `.app_name`.
 These files begin with a **dot** (making them 'hidden'), hence the name **dotfiles**.